Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical Review

 In the Field

-With my K&F Concept adapter, however, infinity focusing is off by a considerable amount when used on the Nikon Zf.
+However, with my K&F Concept adapter, infinity focusing is off by a considerable amount when used on the Nikon Zf.
 With this adapter, infinity focus appears at the 5-meter mark on the lens.

-I cannot know for sure if this affects image quality but I believe it does not make a difference.
-Having a hard stop for infinity focus is, however, nice to have and I have considered the Voigtlander VM-Z Close Focus Adapter, $309.00, for this purpose as it allows for an adjustment via a built-in helicoid unit with an infinity lock.
+I cannot know if this affects image quality, but I believe it does not make a difference.
+Having a hard stop for infinity focus is, however, nice to have, and I have considered the Voigtlander VM-Z Close Focus Adapter, $309.00, for this purpose, as it allows for an adjustment via a built-in helicoid unit with an infinity lock.

 On the Leica SL2-S, I used a 7Artisans close-focus adapter, $85.00, which has this functionality.
 You simply put the lens to infinity and then adjust the adapter to align perfectly with the infinity focus.

-I found manual focusing a bit harder than what I have experienced with longer focal length lenses, ie. Nokton 40mm f/1.2 or Apo-Lanthar 50mm f/2, both in native Z Mount.
+I found manual focusing a bit harder than I have experienced with longer focal-length lenses.
+Nokton 40mm f/1.2 or Apo-Lanthar 50mm f/2, both in native Z Mount.

 Image Quality

-Chromatic aberration is visible at the widest f-stop but it is to be expected for a wide angle with such a fast f-stop.
+Chromatic aberration is visible at the widest f-stop, but it is to be expected for a wide angle with such a fast f-stop.
 This can be cleaned up in post-processing.
-To my knowledge, there isn’t a lens-specific profile in Lightroom at this point.
+To my knowledge, there isn’t a lens-specific profile in Lightroom.
 Instead, I use the one from a Leica Summilux 28mm f/1.4 but often leave images untouched in this regard as I do not mind the vignetting.

 Please see more sample images below.
 The images can be viewed up to 2500px wide depending on your monitor size or pinch-zoom if on your mobile phone.